Merthyr line: Services

-The line is currently operated by Transport for Wales (TfW) as part of the Valley Lines network.
-TfW replaced the previous franchise, Arriva Trains Wales in October 2018.
+The line is currently operated by Transport for Wales (TfW), as part of the Valley Lines network.

-Both the Merthyr and Aberdare branch lines have a half-hourly service during the day which decreases to hourly in the evening.
-On a Sunday service frequency decreases to two-hourly.
+Both the Merthyr and Aberdare branch lines have a half-hourly service during the day, which decreases to hourly in the evening.
+The Sunday service frequency decreases to hourly.

-In December 2017, Arriva Trains Wales introduced extra sunday morning services on the Aberdare line on a trial basis.
+In December 2017, the-then operator Arriva Trains Wales introduced extra Sunday morning services on the Aberdare line on a trial basis.
 This was in response to demand from the local Assembly Member.
 The trial was deemed a success and the extra Sunday services were made permanent from April 2018.

 Extension to Hirwaun

-Since its termination at Aberdare following the Beeching Axe, there have been various proposals to extend the line northwards towards Hirwaun again.
+Since its termination at Aberdare, following the Beeching Axe, there have been various proposals to extend the line northwards towards Hirwaun again.
 In recent years, these have been driven by the Welsh Assembly Government.

 In 2006, a study by local transport alliance Sewta appeared to rule out any such extension for the foreseeable future.